cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-golang-app-with-cloudentity-oauth-server.md

 ### Prerequisites

 ##### Cloudentity SaaS
-Cloudentity offers a free SaaS Tenant and you can sign up for one, if you have not already for a free account.
+Cloudentity offers a free SaaS Tenant and you can sign up for one, if you have not already, for a free account.
 With this you are basically getting a free OAuth/OIDC compliant server with all the latest specifications comprising of OpenData initiatives across the world.

 ##### Go Application
 - [Docker](https://www.docker.com) - Recommended v20.10.+